 Booth offers advice on starting a project on the right foot by not only providing tips on drafting estimates, accounting, and planning but also having the right mindset and not beating yourself over missteps.
 Booth's coaching and advice at times is not only valuable to contractors but also any business owner.

+This podcast comprises of a team of construction lawyers providing knowledge on different legal issues engineering contracts and construction insurance.
 Miami construction lawyer Alexander Barthet answers some of the most asked questions regarding construction law, liens and contracts on his weekly podcast.
 Barthet breaks down some of the most complicated and confusing aspects of the construction industry for contractors and managers.

 This is a podcast hosted by active professionals in the building industry, Devon Tilly and Kevin Keefe of Mountain View Window & Door in Denver.
-The pair interview fellow professionals, contractors, and construction experts about such topics as architecture, industry trends, and the latest tech tools.
+The pair interview fellow professionals, contractors and construction experts about such topics as architecture, industry trends, and the latest tech tools.
 Interviews with businesses will often include stories from architects and contractors on how they overcame problems and led their businesses to success.